potluck-club/git-cookin/README.md

 * what sort of ways do we want to look up recipes in the final product?
 * what sorts of files / builds should be more public -- ie how to share to others outside of potluck with a link for read? --> stored individual recipe pdfs as well?
 * assume this repository is public at all times
-* standards for how we cite inspiration
+* standards for how we cite inspiration: themes, thoughts, and authors
-* how do we want to support scaling recipes
+* how do we want to support scaling recipes -- and unit conversion
 * how do we best refer to units in pre list and in steps
 * terminology [disambiguation](#git-cookin "c.f. flask")